Michael-AUG/Michael-AUG.github.io/shack.markdown

 This is my straight key.
 Although I make most of my CW contacts using my MFJ paddle (above), I keep this key plugged into the back of the rig in case I want to make a straight key contact.
 Reasons for this include coming across a SKCC member and wanting to exchange SKCC details.
 Also there are some times where I just fancy a straight key contact!

 ![Meter](images/IMG_0520.jpg)
-*My power and SWR meter - on loan from G0 DVJ!*
+*My power and SWR meter - on loan from G0DVJ!*

 Using an EFLW has many advantages, such as ease and practicality (one wire can cover the whole HF part of the spectrum), but also risks introducing a few problems - these include getting unwanted RF in the shack, and relying on an Antenna Matching Unit to 'fool' the rig into putting out full TX power.
 My tuner, pictured above (below Jonathan G0DVJ's loaned power and SWR meter) is an LDG IT-100 Autotuner and works extremely well and making my antenna and rig 'play nicely' together.
 Having the meter in-line also allows me to keep an eye on my transmit power levels and SWR levels.
 Often the meter is the first sign of an issue, so is well worth having.
 In time I hope to be able to run more power into a better antenna, but for now the two factors precluding that are 1) money! and 2) living in rented accomodation.